Stirling-Tools/Stirling-Tools.github.io/docs/Paid-Offerings.md

 - Priority email support
 - 1:1 meetings with Stirling PDF team
 - Dedicated account manager
-- SLA guarantees
+- Uptime SLAs agreed in your contract

 ## Frequently Asked Questions

 **Q: Can I try before I buy?**
 A: Yes!
 The Free plan includes all features for up to 5 users.
 Test thoroughly before upgrading.
+If you'd rather be walked through the paid features first, [book a demo](https://www.stirling.com/book-a-demo).

 **Q: What happens if I cancel?**
 A: Your license remains active until the end of your billing period, then reverts to Free plan limits.

+**Q: What happens when we pass 100 users?**
+A: The Server plan includes 100 users.
+When you need more, capacity is added in blocks of 100 - you stay on one bill rather than buying individual seats.
+Email support@stirlingpdf.com or [contact sales](https://www.stirling.com/contact-us) to add a block.

+**Q: How is Enterprise priced?**
+A: Custom, based on your user count, deployment model, and the terms you need.
+It is not sold in-app - [contact sales](https://www.stirling.com/contact-us) for a quote.
+Volume discounts apply as you scale.
+If you want to see it working first, [book a demo](https://www.stirling.com/book-a-demo).

 **Q: Can I move my license to a different server?**
 A: Contact support@stirlingpdf.com for license transfers.
 Enterprise customers have more flexibility.

 **Q: Do I need an internet connection?**
 A: License activation requires internet for initial verification.
-Enterprise customers can request offline certificate files.
+Enterprise customers running air-gapped can request offline certificate files instead.

 **Q: What's the difference between monthly and yearly billing?**
 A: Yearly billing offers significant savings.
 For Server plan: $999/year vs $1,188/year monthly (save $189 = almost 2 months free).